 There are also several green spaces in the neighborhood including the Gardens of San Marco, Park Benjamin, Park Fellini, and the Agora Garden.

 mid-range ($$): Best Western Park Hotel Continental, this 4-star hotel is convniently located close to San Donà di Piave Bus Station, train station, the San Donà Noventa exit of the A4 motorway, and the shopping streets of San Donà di Piave.
-It has spacious rooms with free wifi, and free private car parking.

 budget ($): Hotel Forte Del 48 this 3-star hotel is located in San Donà, 30-minute train ride from Venice and short drive by car from Adriatic coast.
 Enjoy Veneto region food and high-quality wines at its on-site retaurant.